gmram/sandstorm/docs/install.md

 wish to remove user data as well, do:

     sandstorm uninstall --delete-user-data

+make sure that the /opt/sandstorm directory has also been removed using

+    ls /opt/

+If it hasn't, you can remove the directory using

+    sudo rm -r /opt/sandstorm

 If you installed Sandstorm with default options, the following actions will fully remove Sandstorm.
 If you customized the install, you'll need to change these commands accordingly.